-Technical Specifications 2019
+Technical Specifications 2024

 The i30 N TCR represented Hyundai Motorsport’s first steps into circuit racing, and entrance into one of the fastest growing categories in motorsport.

-The i30 N TCR focuses on delivering race-winning high performance, while keeping a firm eye on both purchase and running costs and is competitively priced within the TCR market at €128.000.
-For further information on ordering an i30 N TCR please visit our dedicated sales page.
+The i30 N TCR focuses on delivering race-winning high performance, while keeping a firm eye on both purchase and running costs and is competitively priced within the TCR market at

-Based on the road-going i30 model, in line with the TCR regulations the i30 N TCR is powered by a two-litre turbocharged engine connected to a six-speed sequential gearbox and is fitted with a 100-litre fuel tank.
+Based on the road-going i30 N model, in line with the TCR regulations the i30 N TCR is powered by a two-litre turbocharged engine connected to a six-speed sequential gearbox and is fitted with a 100-litre fuel tank.

 Width: 1950 mm